-I got out all of the wine colored candles to use in the kitchen because they would match the valance.
-I had a small table runner that I made using the same napkin as I used to make the valance.
+I got out all the wine colored candles to use in the kitchen because they would match the valance.
+I had a small table runner that I made using the matching napkin as on the valance at the window.

 I arranged the candles so the decorative side would be between the two doors.
 I thought it was just decoration, but it wasn’t.

 Saturday, I had just finished practicing when the power went out.
 Apparently, something major got broken because it was out for 5 1/2 hours.

 I told my son I was going to open the cupboard doors under the sink.

 “If the power is off overnight, the pipes could freeze.
 The cupboards are not heated.
 If you open the doors, the air will warm up to the temperature of the room,” I explained.

 When David got home, I reminded him that he could light the stove top with a match and cook soup for lunch.
 We hadn’t opened the refrigerator or freezer, and I kept the sheer curtains open while the sun was shining in.